Find My Case

 Proof of Insurance Procedures

-1. If you did not have insurance coverage on the date of your citation then you must appear in Court.
-You will find your court date given to you by the officer in Section IV on your citation.
-If you cannot appear in Court on your original date issued then you may wish to click Filing Procedures For Continuances for more information.
-Otherwise, you will need to arrive for Court approximately thirty (30) minutes prior to your scheduled Court time so that you can be processed for Court.
+If you did not have insurance coverage on the date of your citation (code section 40-6-10(a)), then you must appear in Court.
+You will find the court date, given to you by the officer, in Section IV of your citation.
+Please arrive approximately thirty (30) minutes prior to your scheduled time so that you can be processed for Court.
+If you cannot appear in Court on the original date issued, you may wish to click Filing Procedures For Continuances for more information.

-The Recorder's Court clerks cannot provide you with legal advice as to what may happen to your driving privileges if you cannot supply the Court with proper coverage.
-You may wish to contact DMVS or hire legal counsel for any additional information you need.
-Click here http://www.dds.ga.gov/ for information concerning DDS.
+The Recorder's Court clerks cannot provide you with legal advice as to what may happen to your driving privileges if you cannot supply the Court with proof of coverage.
+You may wish to contact the Department of Driver Services (DDS) or hire legal counsel for any additional information.
+Click here http://www.dds.ga.gov/ for further resources from DDS.